iamtheyammer/fetch-ford-service-manuals/README.md

    - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
 If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
 7. Click the Wiring tab at the top of PTS.
 8. Filter for the GET request to this URL: `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//wiring/TableofContent` (there are query params at the end, that's ok).
 It should look similar to the request in [this photo](img/wiring-request.png).
+   - Make sure that "Content" in the url is SINGULAR: `TableOfContent`, not `TableOfContent`**`s`**
 9. Copy the `environment`,`bookType`, and `languageCode` query params into `.wiring` in `params.json`.
-   - **If your vehicle was made before 2003** (or if `WiringBookTitle` or `WiringBookCode` are missing), you may find these in another request to `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (with some query params at the end):
+   - If `WiringBookTitle` or `WiringBookCode` are still missing, you may need to select you may need to select a wiring manual.
+After selecing a manual, you'll find these in another request to `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (with some query params at the end):
    - `booktitle` → `WiringBookTitle`
    - `book` → `WiringBookCode`
    - Use these two requests to fill in `params.json` as best as you can.
 10. Save `params.json`.
 11. Filter for the GET request to this URL: `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (there are query params at the end, that's ok).
     - Unlike last time, make sure "Contents" in the url is PLURAL: `TableOfContent`**`s`**, not `TableOfContent`
 12. Go to the request headers and find the "Cookie:" entry.
 13. Copy the cookies from this request and add them `cookieString.txt` file.
     - Do **not** include the name (`cookieString.txt` should **not** include `Cookie:`, for example.)
-   - Order does not matter: you can paste at the beginning or end of the file
+    - Order does not matter: you can paste at the beginning or end of the file, but make sure that there is a semi-colon and space (`; `) after the first paste and before the second.
     - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
 If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
 14. Save `cookieString.txt`.

 ### Download the manual!

 To download the manual as PDFs, run `yarn start -c templates/params.json -s templates/cookieString.txt -o /directory/where/you/want/the/downloaded/manual/`.
 You should see output that looks like [this](img/example-output.png).

+Before manuals start to download, the bot will validate that your cookies are correctly set up by attempting to open the PTS site in the background.
+While you _can_ skip this check, there is a good chance that skipping it (with `--noCookieTest`) will result in an error later on.

 Make sure that the directory for the downloaded manual is empty-- it'll have lots of subfolders.